Skip to main content

 • Week 2+: Mostly resolved, though cravings can spike during stress.

-Combining Strategies for Maximum Success
+Combining Strategies

 Disclaimer: This guide is for informational purposes only and does not constitute medical advice.
 Consult a healthcare professional before starting, stopping, or changing nicotine products.

-Safety Ceilings and Health Authority Guidance
+Practical Upper Limits and Health Guidance

 Practical Translation